-- Approves \$10 million General Fund in 2021-22 and on-going to support and promote language access and cultural competency across the Regional Center system, specifically funding multi-language orientations, culturally sensitive outreach efforts, and translation services for persons served and their families who are non-English speaking, with trailer bill language to effectuate these changes. - Approves \$3 million General Fund in 2021-22 and on-going to support the facilitation of health and safety waivers for underserved consumers and families in the DDS system who are non-English speaking. - Adopts trailer bill language to codify critical directives for Regional Centers that were borne out of the COVID-19 pandemic and allow for their continued use, including remote services, virtual meetings, and remote Early Start services at the request of the family. - Approves \$1 million General Fund in 2021-22 and on-going to establish an Office of the Ombudsperson for the Self Determination Program. - Approves a modified version of the May Revision proposal regarding Implicit Bias, adding an additional \$2.9 million General Fund in 2021-22 and on-going to expand the training to all service coordinators and those setting policies in the 21 Regional Centers.
-The original proposal was only reaching front-line eligibility workers, and not those who are case managing persons served already in the developmental services system. - Approves no-cost trailer bill language to enable flexibilities to improve competitive integrated employment and paid internships for persons served, allowing for participants to work additional hours. - Approves the May Revision trailer bill language on the following subjects, with modifications pursuant to feedback from disability rights advocates: Direct Service Professional Workforce Training and Development, Bilingual Staff Differential, Community Navigators, Implicit Bias Training, Early Start Provisional Eligibility, Performance Incentives, Residential Facilities for Special Health Care Needs, and Acute Crisis Admissions. - Approves no-cost trailer bill to permit the DDS Director to authorize extensions of six months for current out-of-state adult placements until January 1, 2022, to assure the continuation of services and the security of the persons served in this post-pandemic time. - Approves the Governor's May Revision proposal for \$23.8 million ongoing General Fund to provide children aging out of Early Start provisional Lanterman service eligibility up to age five. - Approves the Governor's May Revision proposal for \$8 million General Fund in 2021-22, increasing to \$11 million General Fund ongoing in 2022-23, for Systemic, Therapeutic,

-Assessment, Resources and Treatment (START) mobile crisis teams.
-The teams provide 24-hour crisis prevention and response services to individuals with intellectual or developmental disabilities.
+- Approves \$1 million General Fund in 2021-22 and on-going to establish an Office of the Ombudsperson for the Self Determination Program. - Approves a modified version of the May Revision proposal regarding Implicit Bias, adding an additional \$5 million General Fund in 2021-22 and on-going to expand the training to all service coordinators and those setting policies in the 21 Regional Centers.
+The original proposal was only reaching front-line eligibility workers, and not those who are case managing persons served already in the developmental services system. - Approves no-cost placeholder trailer bill language to enable flexibilities to improve competitive integrated employment and paid internships for persons served, allowing for participants to work additional hours. - Approves the May Revision trailer bill language on the following subjects as placeholder, with changes pursuant to feedback from disability rights advocates: Direct Service Professional Workforce Training and Development, Bilingual Staff Differential, Community Navigators, Implicit Bias Training, Early Start Provisional Eligibility, Performance Incentives, Residential Facilities for Special Health Care Needs, and Acute Crisis Admissions. - Approves no-cost placeholder trailer bill to permit the DDS Director to authorize extensions of longer than six months for current out-of-state adult placements, to assure the continuation of services and the security of the persons served.
+This allowance shall be restricted to a limited period of time, to be determined. - Approves the Governor's May Revision proposal for \$23.8 million ongoing General Fund to provide children aging out of Early Start provisional Lanterman service eligibility up to age five. - Approves the Governor's May Revision proposal for \$8 million General Fund in 2021-22, increasing to \$11 million General Fund ongoing in 2022-23, for Systemic, Therapeutic, Assessment, Resources and Treatment (START) mobile crisis teams.
+The teams provide 24-hour crisis prevention and response services to individuals with intellectual or developmental disabilities. - Approves the Governor's May Revision proposal for \$10 million General Fund in 2021-22 to establish an intensive caseload ratio (1:40) to improve service delivery to consumers in underserved communities.

-- Approves the Governor's May Revision proposal for \$10 million General Fund in 2021-22 to establish an intensive caseload ratio (1:40) to improve service delivery to consumers in underserved communities. - Approves the Governor's May Revision proposal for \$24 million (\$11 million General Fund) to address frozen rates for Intermediate Care Facilities for Individuals with Developmental Disabilities (ICF/DD) and Pediatric Subacute Facilities. - Approves the Governor's May Revision proposal to eliminate the suspension of the Provider Supplemental Rate Increase and lift the implementation of the Uniform Holiday Schedule resulting in a cost of \$173.7 million General Fund in 2022-23 and \$309.6 million ongoing General Fund. - Approves the Governor's May Revision proposal for \$2.9 million General Fund in 2021-22 to establish a training and certification program for direct service professionals tied to wage differentials.
+- Approves the Governor's May Revision proposal for \$24 million (\$11 million General Fund) to address frozen rates for Intermediate Care Facilities for Individuals with Developmental Disabilities (ICF/DD) and Pediatric Subacute Facilities. - Approves the Governor's May Revision proposal to eliminate the suspension of the Provider Supplemental Rate Increase and lift the implementation of the Uniform Holiday Schedule resulting in a cost of \$173.7 million General Fund in 2022-23 and \$309.6 million ongoing General Fund. - Approves the Governor's May Revision proposal for \$2.9 million General Fund in 2021-22 to establish a training and certification program for direct service professionals tied to wage differentials.
 The program aims to reduce staff wage inequity, stabilize service access, and professionalize and diversify the workforce.
 Beginning in 2023-24, ongoing costs increase to \$51 million General Fund. - Approves the Governor's May Revision proposal for \$2.2 million General Fund in 2021-22 to create a differential for bilingual service provider staff.
 Beginning in 2023-24, ongoing costs increase to \$6.5 million General Fund.